-The open ended-assessment tool are also structured around open-ended questions that correspond with the required elements of informed consent for research.
-Each question should be read to potential participants, giving them time to respond to each one.
+The open ended-assessment tool is also structured around 11 open-ended questions that correspond with the required elements of informed consent for research.
+Each question should be read to the potential participant, giving her time to respond to each one.